PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-Notification-On-Version-Update.md

 - how to synchronize update checks from different processes of the same version `pwsh` so that at most only one can run to complete during a day
 - how to do the update check
 - how to display the notification
+- how to control the update notification behavior using an environment variable

 #### When to do the update check